But what kind of inspiration are you seeking?

 How has it impacted the SaaS brand?

-📈 The campaign demonstrated Typeform's ability to provide innovative solutions that go beyond traditional forms and surveys.
+• The campaign demonstrated Typeform's ability to provide innovative solutions beyond traditional forms and surveys.

-📈 Typeform stood out from its competition by giving people something valuable and interesting.
-They used interactive experiences and shared useful content that was relevant to their audience.
+• Typeform stood out from its competition by giving people something valuable and interesting.
+They used interactive experiences and shared useful content relevant to their audience.
 This made Typeform unique and memorable.

-📈 Marketers can learn from Typeform by engaging their audience and providing interactive experiences.
-They should also focus on understanding their audience's needs and challenges and create content that addresses those specific concerns.
+• Marketers can learn from Typeform by engaging their audience and providing interactive experiences.
+They should also focus on understanding their audience's needs and challenges and create content addressing them.

 4. Zoho - Referral Marketing